Data organization

 Reduced support requests about filters

-Reduced support requests about filter location, understanding their functionality, and download processes including bulk download and programmatic access
+Reduced support requests about filter location, understanding their functionality, and download processes including bulk download and programmatic access.

-Results Table prototype demo
+Results Table page prototype demo

 Side panel versus in-column filtering for Results Table